Exponential Idle Guides

 T3 Overview #

 The basis of this theory and understanding how it works is based on matrix multiplication.
-Below I have put a color-coded image to display how matrix multiplication works.
+The following color-coding helps displays how matrix multiplication works:

 T3 strategy #